Review: Interactive Animation

 - Change X / Y - We move Actors by changing their x- or y-values.

 - Costumes and Animation - Costumes are different pictures of an Actor.
-We animate Actors by changing their costumes.
-A video reminds students how to add a costume to an Actor.
+We animate Actors by changing their Costumes.

 - Code Blocks and Loops - Adding a code block to an Actor programs that Actor what to do.
-A video reminds students how to add and remove code blocks.
-Repeat and Forever blocks make looping happen for the code blocks inside them.
+"Repeat" and "Forever" blocks make looping happen for the code blocks inside them.

 - They also get to see the difference between an Actor that moves and animates across the Stage, compared with an Actor that only animates in place.

-- Students add on to the coding they did in the previous module, allowing the user to move the yellow fish in all 4 directions with the arrow keys.
+- Students add on to the code they wrote in the previous module, allowing the user to move the yellow fish in all 4 directions with the arrow keys or by tilting their iPad.
+Note: On web, students will use the "when [key] pressed" blocks.
+On mobile, students will use the "when tilting [direction]" blocks.

 - Some students might need reinforcement with how positive and negative numbers make changes in the x-direction, and how they make changes in the y-direction.

-- Encourage them to test their code by moving the fish with all 4 arrow keys.
+- Encourage them to test their code by moving the fish with all 4 arrow keys or tilt directions.

 - Ask the students to notice what happens when the shark swims where the fish is: Have we created any code to make the shark eat the fish?
 No, so the shark doesn't eat the fish, because we haven't programmed it to do that!
-The computer only does what it's told!
+The computer or tablet only does what it is told!

 - The coding for getting the coins and making the enemies end the game when touching the fish has already been done.

-- The student is only asked to program the fish's responses to the 4 arrow keys, which should be fairly straightforward for them.
+- The student is only asked to program the fish's responses to the 4 arrow keys or the 4 tilt directions, which should be fairly straightforward for them.

-- In Step 1, you may need to make clear to students that code blocks need to be put together for the three coins, the shark, then the fish.
-The fish should use all the same code blocks as the shark, but not the move block!
-Movement for the fish will be controlled only by the arrow keys.
+- You may need to make clear to students that code blocks need to be put together for the three coins, the shark, and the fish.
+The fish should use all the same code blocks as the shark, but not the motion code!
+Movement for the fish will be controlled by the arrow keys on web or the tilt sensor on mobile.

 Wrap Up and Extend the Learning